hartfordsthistory/hartfordsthistory.github.io/buildings/nelson-hartford-details.md

 ---

 ## plans
-first one was the three-story one
+first one was the three-story one - not a Nelson

 layouts - a and b plans
 2- and 3-light = 2 and 3 bedroom.